manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 ## Known current follow-up gaps

-Exploratory QA after `de7dd5a04` confirmed the following remaining UUID-related gaps.
+Exploratory QA on this branch confirmed the following remaining UUID-related gaps.
 These are status/envelope classification issues unless noted otherwise: the branch rejects the bad request and does not intentionally write data, but the HTTP status or error wrapper does not yet match the desired client-validation contract.

 1. `POST /sql?mode=raw` with a UUID `id` range predicate, for example `WHERE id > 'aaaaaaaa-aaaa-4aaa-8aaa-aaaaaaaa0001'`, currently returns HTTP 500 with `uuid id range filters are not supported`; it should be HTTP 400.
 2. `POST /json/search` with a UUID `id` range predicate currently returns HTTP 500 with the same validation error; it should be HTTP 400.